Linnydude3347/CodingProjects/Web-Scraping/SeleniumScrape/README.md

-# Scrape with Python + Selenium WebDriver
+# Scrape with Selenium WebDriver

 A minimal toolkit to scrape web pages using **Selenium 4** with Chrome or Firefox, powered by `webdriver-manager` (no manual driver installs).
 Includes a demo scraper for `quotes.toscrape.com`, CLI, and CSV/JSONL output.